microsoft/google-play-vsts-extension/CONTRIBUTING.md

 ## Submitting Pull Requests
 We welcome pull requests!
 Fork this repo and send us your contributions.
 Go [here](https://help.github.com/articles/using-pull-requests/) to get familiar with GitHub pull requests.

-Before submitting your request, ensure that `gulp` succeeds and you have verified the task changes manually.
+Before submitting your request, ensure that `node make.js build` succeeds and you have verified the task changes manually.